-Steamed clams with corn and tomatoes is the perfect summer dinner.
-Finish with fresh lemon juice and herbs and lots of crusty bread for dipping into the delicious broth
+If you asked me what one of my last meals would be, it would be these steamed clams with corn and cherry tomatoes.
+Which may literally be the most perfect summer dinner.
+Finish with fresh lemon juice , loads of fresh herbs and lots of crusty bread for dipping into the delicious broth.
+And perhaps a glass of chilled white wine too!

 Steamed Clams Recipes